enriquevilla/Lab1/README.md

 <h1>
-    Web Application Development Lab 1
+    Web Application Development Lab 2
 </h1>

 <p>
-    This is a small resume page for lab 1.
+    This is a small resume page updated for Web Application Development Lab 2.
 </p>